deepanshs/csdmpy/docs/source/startFromScratch/new_dependent_variables.rst

 Adding instances of DependentVariable class
 -------------------------------------------

-In the previous two sections, we created a new dataset and learnt how to add dimension objects to the dataset.
+In the previous two sections, we learnt how to create a new dataset and add dimensions to a dataset.
 In this example, we will see how to add dependent variables to the dataset.
 Let's start by creating a new dataset,

 .. doctest::